API

 config – If a string, a path to a configuration file to use.
 If a dictionary, a map of configuration options (each key is the name of an option).

-output – If provided, the PythonTA report is written to this path.
-Otherwise, the report is written to standard out or automatically displayed in a web browser, depending on which reporter is used.
+output – If a string, a path to a file to which the PythonTA report is written.
+If a typing.IO object, the report is written to this stream.
+If None, the report is written to standard out or automatically displayed in a web browser, depending on which reporter is used.

 load_default_config – If True (default), additional configuration passed with the